Bryan Reynolds Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.54 team ERA ranks 14th across all MLB pitching staffs.
+- The Cardinals have a 4.53 team ERA that ranks 16th among all league pitching staffs.

-- The Cardinals rank 11th in baseball in home runs surrendered (15 total, 1.1 per game).
+- The Cardinals rank 14th in baseball in home runs given up (17 total, 1.1 per game).

+- Mikolas (0-1) takes the mound for the Cardinals in his fourth start of the season.
+He's put together a 10.05 ERA in 14 1/3 innings pitched, with 15 strikeouts.

-- The lefty last appeared on Tuesday against the Colorado Rockies, when he went 5 2/3 innings, allowing six earned runs while giving up nine hits.
+- The right-hander last pitched on Wednesday against the Colorado Rockies, when he went five innings, allowing six earned runs while giving up 10 hits.

+- In three games this season, the 34-year-old has put up an ERA of 10.05, with 9.4 strikeouts per nine innings.
+Opponents are batting .420 against him.

 © 2023 Data Skrive.
 All rights reserved.